JolietCyborgs4241/cyborg_sensing/README.md

-# Autonomous-related code for FRC #4241 autonomous operation efforts
+# Research for FRC #4241 sensing and autonomous operation efforts

 ## Introduction